SoundBuddies/SBVirtualMidiDevice/README.md

     }

-In 'func applicationDidFinishLaunching(_ aNotification: Notification)'
+In "func applicationDidFinishLaunching(_ aNotification: Notification)"

     midi.delegate = self

-To send midi data, use the public send methods, eg
+To send midi data, use the public send methods

     midi.sendNoteOn(1, 64, 127)
     midi.sendNoteOff(1, 64, 0)
     midi.sendSysEx([0xF0, 0x01, 0x02, 0x03, 0xF7])

+I recommend to use the Swift Packet Manager under Xcode 11 to embed the source code.
+But you can also copy the single .swift source file directly into your project.

+Have fun!